pwichmann/SVG_on_nodeJS/README.md

 ## General situation

 There are two fundamental options for achieving a server-side *.svg generation:
-* Option A: Move the browser to the server (e.g. using PhantomJS)
+* *Option A*: Move the browser to the server (e.g. using PhantomJS)
-* Option B: Do NOT move an actual browser to the server but actually draw in node.js (using JSDOM)
+* *Option B*: Do NOT move an actual browser to the server but actually draw in node.js (using JSDOM)

 ### Option A: Move the browser to the server (e.g. using PhantomJS)
 * PhantomJS is a WebKit implementation that can be controlled with JavaScript.